Splode/cm-blog/_posts/2017-08-18-top-vscode-extensions.md

 ### 7. [stylelint][stylelint]

 The [stylelint][stylelint] extension lints your CSS, SCSS, and LESS files as you type.
 It’s handy tool that helps to maintain consistent stylesheet formatting between projects and developers.
+Linting for CSS is arguably less important than linting for JavaScript, but it still provides a good baseline for consistent styles.

 ### 6. [npm][npm]